hlmwhite/ProTree_pipe.sh/README.md

 ###	- ALL FASTAS MUST END IN " .faa ".

-2. execute via : ' ProTree_pipe.sh <threads to use> '
+2. execute via : ' ProTree_pipe.sh "threads to use" '

 ### overview of pipeline